jsiwu94/Moon/_posts/2019-11-29-Predicting-Crime-Type-in-Boston-Using-Artificial-Neural-Network.md

 **Plot of High Crime Points in Boston (2015 to 2019)**

 This project is an extension of my initial Keras & Tensorflow practice in a Kaggle Competition of Predicting Crime in SF.
 Using a similar approach in ANN, I was ranked within the top 30% in the competition.
 With that practice, I wanted to take the analysis another step further by trying to apply it to a different state.
-The detail can be found [here](https://www.kaggle.com/jenniferwu94/using-ann-in-tensorflow-to-predict-sf-crime).
+The detail of my competition result can be found [here](https://www.kaggle.com/jenniferwu94/using-ann-in-tensorflow-to-predict-sf-crime).

 ## Purpose
 We hear stories about crimes happening in Boston everyday.
 Often times, we only found out about it after it happened.